DerwenAI/strwythura/README.md

   * a list of URLs from which to scrape content
   * `domain.ttl` -- semantics for the domain context

-Note: the `domain.ttl` file provides a _vocabulary_ / _taxonomy_ /
-_thesaurus_ / _ontology_ for the given domain, as the basis for constructing a _semantic layer_, and along with the `curate.py` script described below this illustrates _human-in-the-loop_ approaches in KG construction.
+Note: the `domain.ttl` file provides a _ontology pipeline_ for the given domain, used as the _human-in-the-loop_ basis for constructing a _semantic layer_.
+Along with the `curate.py` script described below this illustrates _human-in-the-loop_ approaches in KG construction.

 The `build.py` script scrapes text sources and constructs a _knowledge graph_ plus _entity embeddings_, with nodes linked to